zkat/ssri/README.md

 by [`parse`](#parse) that the stream will check the data against.
 If verification succeeds, the integrity stream will emit a `verified` event whose value is a single `Hash` object that is the one that succeeded verification.
-If verification fails, the stream will error with an `EBADCHECKSUM` error code.
+If verification fails, the stream will error with an `EINTEGRITY` error code.

 If `opts.size` is given, it will be matched against the stream size.
 An error with `err.code` `EBADSIZE` will be emitted by the stream if the expected size